thycotic/dsv-docs/product/QuickStart/policies/index.md

 version: "0"
 ```

 Now local@company.com has access to everything at `servers:us-east` and below, including `servers:us-east:production`.
-Howerver, thycoticoneuser@company.com only has access to the secrets at `servers:us-east` and not at `servers:us-east:production`
+However, thycoticoneuser@company.com only has access to the secrets at `servers:us-east` and not at `servers:us-east:production`

 This is the end of the quick-start guide, but for more on policies see [CLI Reference/Policy](../cli-ref/policy.md) in this documentation.